 Prerequisite: V.A.
-1090 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts courses
+1090 Introduction to Visual Arts II

 Computers and digital technology allow us to work within a virtual space.
 Three-dimensional software allows us to play with form and space without dealing with the consequences or natural properties of the actual form in an actual space.
 In this virtual world the artist can explore and expand their art practice into this virtual world and through it by harnessing its advantages to create new forms and new spaces.